Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 * RMSE show great variability in-sample vs out-of-sample

 ### Discussion
 It's no surprise that R^2 is higher in-sample.
 The surprise here is RMSE.
-What's particularly interesting is that sometimes train error is higher than test error and sometimes it's the other way around.
-This is a small dataset so the skewed distribution in the target variable is having major consequences.
-A much larger dataset would still be affected but to a considerably smaller degree.
-With that in mind, you'll almost always see train errors that are higher than test error.
+What's particularly interesting is that sometimes training error is higher than test error and sometimes it's the other way around.
+This is a small dataset so the skewed distribution in the target variable is producing this effect.
+A much larger dataset would be affected to a much smaller degree.
+With that in mind, you'll almost always see test errors that are higher than training errors.
 If not, there's something funky going on in your data like we have here.
 It's a red flag to keep in mind.
 Anyway, we get very different results depending on how we split the data.
 In this case, I didn't change the proportion of data that's selected, merely how it's split.
 So that's good to know.
 How you split can dramatically affect your model.
 In some cases it generalizes well and other times it doesn't.

 An obvious question you're probably asking is how do I best split my data?
 Trial and error?

-No, there's a better method.
-For large datasets, it's called train/validation/test split and for small to medium-sized datasets, it's called Cross-Validation.
+No, there are better methods: For large datasets, it's called train/validation/test split and for small to medium-sized datasets, it's called Cross-Validation.
 We'll pickup that discussion next time.